Stuttering: fix this!

 Fixing stuttering

-The first strategy all people who stutter put on and try is the same.
-Every person who stutters tried it (and maybe that's what you still try to do).
+The first strategy every person who stutters tries is the same.
+We've all attempted it (and maybe you're still trying).
 And since stuttering is something unwanted, something we don't want to have this first strategy is very simple.

 To not stutter (or at least to stutter less).
 To be fluent (or at least be more fluent).